saintogod/RbExt/README.md

-# RbExt
+# Review Board Extension
-A litter extension for Reviewboard.
+A Chrome extension for Reviewboard site.